vivek79880/Financial_Data_Web_Scraper_Data_Analyzer/README.md

 2020-01-03,296.050018,298.279999,294.75,297.429993,297.429993,36586700
 ...

-if you feel that something can be improved in this project, feel free to create a pull request.
+if you feel that something can be improved in this project, feel free to create a pull request:)